cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> my_time_series = c.time_series.retrieve(id=[1, 2])
     >>> my_time_series.plot()

-You can also pass arguments to the plot method to change the start, end, aggregates, and granularity of the request.
+You can also pass arguments to the :code:`.plot()` method to change the start, end, aggregates, and granularity of the request.

 .. code:: python

     >>> my_time_series.plot(start="365d-ago", end="now", aggregates=["avg"], granularity="1d")

-The :code:`Datapoints` and :code:`DatapointsList` objects returned when fetching datapoints also have :code:`.plot()` methods you can use to plot the data.
+The :code:`Datapoints` and :code:`DatapointsList` objects that are returned when you fetch data points, also have :code:`.plot()` methods you can use to plot the data.

 .. code:: python